-Yesterday the Supreme Court of Canada (SCC) released its latest decision respecting the disclosure of evidence in criminal cases.
+The Supreme Court of Canada (SCC) recently released a decision respecting the disclosure of evidence in criminal cases.
 In R. v.
 Quesnelle, the SCC was asked to determine the nature of police occurrence reports and whether their disclosure in a sexual offence case was properly refused at trial.

 In this case, the accused, Quesnelle sought to obtain disclosure of previous police occurrence reports relating to one of the complainants.
 Information that may relate to a complainant or a witness in sexual offence cases is subject to the Mills regime, contained in sections 278.1 – 278.91 of the Criminal Code.
 The SCC found that occurrence reports that do not deal with the matter being investigated or prosecuted are "records" for the purposes of this regime.
 As such, the accused must apply for disclosure and the judge will review the records to determine if these are relevant and disclosure is in the interests of justice.

 This regime aims to balance the privacy interests of complainants and witnesses with the right of the accused to make a full answer and defence.

 Disclosure of evidence has been recognized in a number of SCC decisions as an essential component to the right of an accused to make a full answer and defence protected under s.
 7 of the Canadian Charter of Rights and Freedoms.
 Generally the Crown bears an onus to disclose relevant information to the accused or, at least to give notice that such information exists though it may be held by third parties.
 In McNeil (2009) the SCC also found that the police have a duty "to disclose, without prompting, "all material pertaining to its investigation of the accused" as well as other information "obviously relevant to the accused's case."